 Snake Plant – Mother in Law’s Tongue

-It’s easy to grow, adds a strong architectural look to the home and cleans the air, and the name is Sansevieria trifasciata or ‘Snake Plant.
+It’s easy to grow as an indoor plant, Sansevieria trifasciata adds a strong architectural look to the home and cleans the air, commonly called the ‘Snake Plant or Mother In Law’s Tounge.
+This plant has recently been renamed Dracaena trifasciata

 How to Grow the Snake Plant.